 “Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it.”

 Open Door is a group of volunteer parishioners who give freely of their time to keep the church open on weekends.
 Our volunteers make it possible for thousands of visitors to experience the beauty of Grace Church from within its peaceful walls.
-From tourists, to long-time neighbors, to new students, to the homeless, there is always an abundance of awe and serenity from those who pass through our doors.
+From tourists, to long-time neighbors, to new students, to the homeless, all may enjoy the serenity, rest and renewal our sacred space offers to all that pass through its doors.